Amyloidosis Samples for Research

 Other general symptoms of amyloidosis include:

-- Weak hand grip, which may arise from carpal tunnel syndrome
+- Moreover, weak hand grip, which may arise from carpal tunnel syndrome

-- Skin changes, such as a rash around the eyes
+- Furthermore, skin changes, such as a rash around the eyes

-- Risk of developing infection: Patients with AL amyloidosis are at increased risk of getting an infection.
+- Finally, risk of developing infection: Patients with AL amyloidosis are at increased risk of getting an infection.
 This is because this type of amyloidosis causes abnormalities in plasma cells.
 Plasma cells produce immunoglobulins, which help fight infection.
-A condition called leukopenia occurs when the body does not have enough white blood cells and is less able to fight off infections.
-Some white blood cells, called neutrophils, can destroy harmful bacteria and fungi.
-Patients with leukopenia or neutropenia, a low level of neutrophils, are more likely to develop a serious infection.

 Risk Factors of Amyloidosis